Diamond willow: Diamond formation and shape

 The shape of the diamonds seems to vary from one clump of willow to the next, although there may be some general tendencies within a single species.
 Some stems will form long narrow diamonds; others will be short and wide.
-Usually, all the diamonds on the stems in one clump will have similar growth patterns.
-If the new layers of sapwood do not move back very much each year, then the diamonds will be deep bowl- or cleft-shaped.
-These stems will be able to survive longer than those whose diamonds are flat.
+All the diamonds on the stems in one clump will usually have similar growth patterns.
+If the new layers of sapwood do not move back very much each year, then the diamonds will be deep bowl or cleft-shaped.
+These stems will be able to survive longer than the ones with flat diamonds.
 The bark that is left over the top of the diamond changes quite markedly from the bark over the living sapwood.
 Depending on the species of willow, the living bark is usually smoother and slightly lighter in color.
-The bark over the diamond usually becomes rougher and somewhat darker.
+The bark over the diamond typically becomes rougher and somewhat darker.
 It also becomes tougher and adheres much more to the underlying wood.
-The sapwood is white to cream in color—again depending on the species, but also on the location.
+The sapwood is white to cream in color depending on the species and the location.
 The heartwood is reddish-brown.
 This color tends to darken with exposure to light over a number of years.

 If one stem in a clump of willow is affected, then all of them are likely to be.
 However, the neighboring clump may be complete without diamonds.
 Quaking Aspen (Populus tremuloides) has been known to bear depressions that resemble diamonding.